-The Tentative District Educational Facilities Plan (DEFP) was approved on July 27, 2021.
+The School Board is scheduled to approve the DEFP on September 8, 2021.
 A summary of the plan is included in the Information section of this budget presentation.
 The capital outlay appropriations are amended throughout the year with the appropriate approval and authorization from the School Board.